MiniApollo/dynamic-wallpaper-wayland/README.md

 - Rename DIR variable to DIR="$HOME/SystemFiles/dynamic-wallpaper/images/yourWallpaperDirName

 ## <samp>Uninstall</samp>
-- delete the folder where you git cloned it
+- Delete the folder where you git cloned it
-- run crontab -r to remove the hour scheduler
+- Run crontab -r to remove the hour scheduler
 ```bash
 crontab -r
 ```
-- unistall dependencies(git, cron, swaybg, feh) if its not needed
+- Unistall dependencies(git, cron, swaybg, feh) if its not needed

 ## <samp>Sources</samp>